bcmpinc/StardewHack/TilledSoilDecay/README.md

 #### 5.2:
 * Removed changing soil decay at the start of a new month, as it seems to have been removed from the game.

+#### 5.6:
+* Added back changing soil decay at the start of a new month, due to populair request.
+* Updated for Stardew Valley 1.5.6